This post may contain affiliate links. Click here for my full disclosure policy.

 Holes and stains apply here for sure.
 And any that you’ve had for years probably could be in need of replacing.
 C’mon.
 Treat yourself, girl.

 These are my go-to socks I repurchase whenever mine have gotten a few too many holes and need to be replaced.
-This is where I shop for underwear since they always have a buy more save more deal running.
-This is where I grab super affordable, cute, and most important – comfortable bralettes (this one is my personal fave)!
+This is where I shop for underwear since they are affordable and comfortable.
+These are my favorite everyday bralettes, and these are my fave lacy bralettes!

 6. Anything that hasn’t been worn in over 6 months